ABusuuu/Scripts/TightVNC via HTML/readme.md

-1. Copy folder VNCh to C:/
+1. Copy folder VNChtml to C:/
-2. Use BMS.reg file.
+2. Use VNChtml.reg file.

 Now you can enter bmsvnc://ipaddress and TightVNC open it automatically.